Natural Language Processing RELIES on Linguistics: Study of Language

 \textbf{Documentary and historical linguistics} also motivate and contribute to NLP advancement.
 In documentary and historical linguistics, data may be sparse, fragmented, primarily in image or audio form (without transcriptions), and lacking a standard orthography; the basic grammar of the language may still be a mystery; and the language may have few or no living speakers.
-(The case of endangered language documentation was discussed above in \Cref{sec:resources}.)
+(The case of endangered language documentation was discussed above in \cref{sec:l}.)
 The exigencies of such settings call for considerably more noise-tolerance and interactivity than run-of-the-mill NLP tasks.
 Pure-text tasks like normalization \citep{robertson-goldwater-2018-evaluating}, as well as signal processing capabilities like OCR for historical documents \citep{berg-kirkpatrick-etal-2013-unsupervised} or low-resource speech processing \citep{duong-etal-2016-attentional,anastasopoulos-etal-2017-spoken,liu-etal-2022-enhancing}, are important here.
-Still, algorithms and software infrastructure to assist humans engaging in multiple tasks collaboratively (elicitation, transcription, annotation, discovering grammatical generalizations, and developing usable resources for scholars and community members) in limited-data multimodal conditions are needed, and there is a long way to go before they can be used seamlessly by non-computational linguists \citep{gessler-2022-closing,moeller-arppe-2024-machine}.
+Algorithms and software infrastructure to assist humans engaging in multiple tasks collaboratively (elicitation, transcription, annotation, discovering grammatical generalizations, and developing usable resources for scholars and community members) in limited-data multimodal conditions are needed, and there is a long way to go before they can be used seamlessly by non-computational linguists \citep{gessler-2022-closing,moeller-arppe-2024-machine}.

 \textbf{Language teaching}, as studied in the field of Applied Linguistics and practiced in classrooms as well as other modes of instruction and technological support, is another area ripe for further engagement with NLP.
-The research that exists in the NLP community tends to be formulated in narrow tasks like grammatical error correction (as a generation task) or essay scoring (as a regression task) \citep{burstein-99,massung-16,wang-21,klebanov-22}.
-Applications with richer contexts---for example, technologies that would monitor student progress over time and deliver adaptive pedagogical experiences---are more difficult to study, but could enhance student learning more holistically.
+Much of the research in the NLP community has been formulated in narrow tasks like grammatical error correction (as a generation task) or essay scoring (as a regression task) \citep{burstein-99,massung-16,wang-21,klebanov-22}.
+Applications with richer contexts---for example, technologies that would monitor student progress over time and deliver adaptive pedagogical experiences---are perhaps more difficult to study, but could enhance student learning more holistically \citep{cui-23,qian-23,glandorf-25,bang-24}.